-The subsidy is the grant given by the government to the domestic players in order to promote the production at low cost and can be able to fulfill the supply and export the goods and service.
+The subsidy is the grant given by the government to the domestic players in order to promote the production at a low cost and can be able to fulfill the supply and export the goods and services.
 The subsidy can be provided by the government in the form of cash, credit, government guarantee to get a loan, tax discount, etc.

 In order to promote the local business operators, the subsidy is essential.
 With the help of subsidy even if the foreign competitor comes to compete with the local market, local producers and products are not affected.